ahmedfgad/GeneticAlgorithmPython/README.md

 # PyGAD:  Genetic Algorithm in Python

 [PyGAD](https://pypi.org/project/pygad) is an open-source easy-to-use Python 3 library for building the genetic algorithm and optimizing machine learning algorithms.
 It supports Keras and PyTorch.
+PyGAD supports optimizing both single-objective and multi-objective problems.

 Check documentation of the [PyGAD](https://pygad.readthedocs.io/en/latest).